ojo-network/ojo/x/oracle/README.md

 ### Reward Band

+Each asset has a unique RewardBand when it's being added to the Oracle Parameters.
+For some assets this needs to be smaller or larger in order to account for expected price flux / stability.

-Let `M` be the median, `𝜎` be the standard deviation of the votes in the ballot, and `R` be the RewardBand parameter.
+Let `M` be the median, `𝜎` be the standard deviation of the votes in the ballot, and `R` be the RewardBand for a given asset.
 The band around the median is set to be `𝜀 = max(𝜎, R/2)`.
 All valid (i.e. bonded and non-jailed) validators that submitted an exchange rate vote in the interval `[M - 𝜀, M + 𝜀]` should be included in the set of winners.

 ### Reward Pool